charperbonaroo/robtherobot/README.md

 ```

 Add the bin dir to your PATH and you're set.
 This following README is written by Rob the Robot.

+This tool is widely unreliable, unstable, and can change at any moment.